l3cube-pune/MarathiNLP/L3Cube-MahaNews/README.md

 # L3Cube-MahaNews

 L3Cube-MahaNews is a long (LDC), medium (LPC), and short (SHC) document classification dataset in Marathi.
 The dataset is based on News articles and headlines.
-More details are described in the <a href='https://arxiv.org/abs/2404.18216'> paper </a> <br>
+More details are described in the <a href='https://arxiv.org/abs/2404.18216'> paper </a>. <br>
+The BERT models trained on this dataset is shared <a href='https://huggingface.co/l3cube-pune/marathi-topic-all-doc'> here </a>.

 ## Data Statistics